101 Dalmatians: The Series: Supporting

+Production

+In March 1996, Disney announced an animated television series based on the 1961 film One Hundred and One Dalmatians, created in a partnership between Disney and Kellogg's ordered for 52 episodes with two cartoons and one comedy bit in between each.
+The series was developed by Jim Jinkins, who had previously created Doug and Allegra's Window for Nickelodeon, and his partner David Ray Campbell, both serving as executive producers alongside Bobs Gannaway and Tony Craig, who were previously the supervising producers of The Lion King's Timon & Pumbaa, another television adaptation of a Disney animated feature film, being The Lion King.
+Gannaway commented that since the animated film and the live-action remake were really about the human characters, they wanted to make the show about the puppies' individual personalities.
+The producers also gave the series its own highly stylized look, different from that of the original film, and even tackled the character of Cruella de Vil.
+Gannaway stated that they needed to expand her so that she would become more of a greedy character, which he found to be daunting as Cruella was a beloved Disney villain.
+The show used the thick-and-thin line approach from Hanna-Barbera's 2 Stupid Dogs, another television series which Gannaway and Craig previously worked on.
+Alongside Gannaway and Craig, many of the staff had been previously involved with The Lion King's Timon & Pumbaa.

 Release

 Broadcast

 The show debuted in syndication on the Disney-Kellogg Alliance block on September 1, 1997, running episodes five days a week; this was the second season.
 Two weeks later, the first season aired on ABC's One Saturday Morning programing block.
-That season was originally going to air on ABC on September 6, 1997, but was delayed a week due to the untimely death of Princess Diana.
+That season was originally going to air on ABC on September 6, 1997, but was delayed a week due to the death of Princess Diana.

 In total, 65 half-hour episodes with 105 episode segments were produced.
 The first season contained 12 episodes: 3 full-length episodes, and 9 that contained 2 segments each.
 Meanwhile, the second season contained 53 episodes: 22 full-length episodes, and 31 that contained 2 segments each.
 On March 4, 1998, the show aired its last episode with reruns continuing to play in syndication through August 28, 1998.

-Reruns continued to play on ABC until 1999.
-Reruns of the show also aired on Disney Channel from 1998 to 1999 and Toon Disney from September 1, 1998 to March 9, 2007.
+Reruns of the show aired on Disney Channel from 1998 to 1999 and Toon Disney from September 1, 1998, to March 9, 2007.

-On March 23, 2012, the show returned to television as a launch title for the Disney Junior channel, but, like Timon & Pumbaa, only about half of the episodes aired, and most of the ones that did air were edited down (this was most likely due to scenes that were dubbed inappropriate for preschoolers).
+On March 23, 2012, the show returned to television as a launch title for the Disney Junior channel, but only about half of the episodes aired and most of them were edited down.
 On September 3, 2013, the series was removed from Disney Junior's lineup.